 Almost always satisfied – if the communication is paid for or provided in-kind by anyone.
 This could be by the candidate or by another person or entity.

-c.
-A public communication that expressly advocates the election or defeat of a clearly identified candidate;
+a) Expressly advocates (remember our analysis above) for the election or defeat of a clearly identified candidate;

-a.
-The communication is made at the request or suggestion of a candidate or political party.
+a) is made at the request or suggestion of a candidate;

-b.
-The candidate or political party was materially involved in decisions regarding specific aspects of a public communication paid for by someone else.
+b) the candidate or staff were materially involved strategic decisions of a public communication paid for by someone else;

-d.
-The communication was created after one or more substantial discussions between the person paying for the communication, or that person’s agents, and the candidate or party or agents thereof.
+c) was created after one or more substantial discussions between the person paying for the communication, or that person’s agents, and the candidate or agent of the candidate.

 Increased Commission attention on coordination, taken with recent statements from Commission staff relating to ramping up enforcement efforts, indicates that the Commission will likely be actively pursuing violators in the 2018 statewide election cycle.